brprado/brprado/README.md

 # [Hi, My name is Bruno!](https://brcprado.com.br/)

-I'm a Machine Learning Engineer / Data Engineer, currently working at [Neoenergia Coelba](https://www.neoenergia.com/web/bahia).
+I'm a Machine Learning Engineer / Data Engineer, currently working at [Rox Partner](https://roxpartner.com/).

 I'm a big fan of Software Engineering, AI and Machine Learning, and I'm currently studying to become a Software Engineer.